Prescription of the Robin spectrum: Proof of Theorem and Theorem

 \section{Proof of Theorem \ref{prevalueRobin} and Theorem \ref{2dimRobin}}

-In this section, we will utilize concepts from spectral convergence and stable metrics.
-For specific definition, please refer to Appendix \ref{app}.
+In this section, we will employ concepts from spectral convergence theory and stable metrics.
+For precise definitions, we refer the reader to Appendix \ref{app}.

-Our goal is to transform the problem of prescribing Robin eigenvalues into the problem of prescribing Dirichlet eigenvalues.
-The first step is to demonstrate that it is sufficient to prove Theorem \ref{prevalueRobin} for boundary function $\rho$ with a sufficiently large lower bound.
-This reduction is achieved through the following proposition, which is inspired by \cite[Theorem 3.6]{JL96}.
+We will reformulate the problem of prescribing Robin eigenvalues as an equivalent problem of prescribing Dirichlet eigenvalues.
+The first key step involves reducing Theorem \ref{prevalueRobin} to the case where the Robin parameter function $\rho$ has a sufficiently large lower bound.
+This reduction is established in the following proposition, which is inspired by \cite[Theorem 3.6]{PJSte}.